RikuKat/game-dev-foundry/CultivatingAHealthyGameStudio.md

 ### Team Development

 A well-developed team is a strong team.
-Providing employees with opportunities to grow ensures they remain engaged, capable, and aligned with the company’s goals.
+Providing employees with opportunities to grow ensures they remain engaged, capable, and aligned with the company's goals.

 #### Clear Expectations